-William Safire once called A Way with Words “entertainingly erudite,” which sums up in two words why the show is a sure thing on any public radio station.
-If you haven’t heard it lately, you’re in for a superb experience — an interesting hour of people from all over having a conversation about language.
+William Safire once called A Way with Words “entertainingly erudite,” which sums up in two words why the show is a sure thing on any public radio station and why station carriage has grown from just 12 stations to hundreds.
+If you haven’t heard it lately, you’re in for a superb experience — an interesting hour of people from all over having a fun, smart, and contemporary conversations about language.

 There’s nothing else like it on radio.